Neil Combee: Later career

-Combee resigned from the House on November 24, 2017 to take a position as Florida state director of the USDA Farm Service Agency.
+Combee resigned from the House on November 24, 2017 after being appointed by President Donald Trump to take a position as Florida state director of the USDA Farm Service Agency.
 He held that position until April 17, 2018, when he announced his campaign for Florida's 15th congressional district.
 Combee came in second in the 2018 Republican primary to Ross Spano, 44.1 to 33.8%.

-In December 2019, Combee announced that he would run for an open seat on the Polk County Commission in 2020.
+In 2020, Combee was elected to the Polk County Commission after defeating incumbent John Hall.
+In 2024.
+After serving 4 years on the Board of County Commissioners, he entered the race for Polk County Property Appraiser and won with 58.8% of the votes.